 - Time trends and associations of visual outcomes with risk factors in early childhood: the challenges of harmonisation – Dr Vasiliki Bountziouka, UCL

-- Title TBC – Dr Graciela Muniz-Terrera, University of Edinburgh
+- Over a decade of cross cohort work: the IALSA experience – Dr Graciela Muniz-Terrera, University of Edinburgh

 If you have any questions about this event, please contact Jennie Blows (firstname.lastname@example.org).